Cocolandia

 What To Bring

 Bring durable long-sleeved shirts and trousers for work.
 Many of the local plants produce an abundance of prickly seeds that scratch skin and adhere to clothing.
-Note that polyester and other synthetic fibre clothing often does not do well in this climate; being less breathable, it’s prone to mould/mildew and subsequent mould/mildew stains.
-Comfortable, natural-fibre clothing (cotton, hemp, jute, coconut, banana…) performs very well.
+Breathable natural-fibre clothing (cotton, hemp, jute, coconut, banana…) holds up very well here.

 A flashlight or headlamp, preferably with high-quality NiMH batteries (such as Panasonic eneloop) and a charger, and/or a high-quality hand-crank flashlight (no charger needed).